breezeight/nicola_blog/_guides/docker.markdown

 # Docker components and Services
 ## Docker Registry

-Docker-Registry is a simple Python app that holds docker images: https://github.com/docker/docker-registry
+Docker-Registry is GO app that holds docker images: https://github.com/docker/docker-registry

+A registry is, at its heart, a collection of repositories.
+In turn, a repository is collection of images.
+Users interact with the registry by pushing images to or pulling images from the registry.

 You can upload or download images to and from it with `push` and `pull` commands.